Darrenwu1006/YuMingWu_MajorStudio_Fa23/README.md

 ![GIF](gif/hoverPhoto.gif)
 And the last one I want to share is the hover-menu.
 Each blade of the nine kaleidoscopes is a color abstraction from a real photograph.
 To enhance readability, I've also created a hover menu for each, allowing users to access the original photo and increasing visibility through this function.

-## Feel free to explore it on my GitHub